Dauin: Tourism

 Mt Talinis Geothermal Reserve is also included within the territory of Dauin.
 This reserve includes Mag-Aso and the Malungcay Hot Springs.

 Dauin's San Nicolas church is the oldest in the province.
 In front of the church and along the beach are the ruins of two dome-shaped watchtowers said to have been used to warn against pirates.

 Dauin hosts several popular beach resorts with both local and foreign tourists.
 The coast of Dauin offers scuba dive sites with both coral reef and muck dive opportunities.
 The municipality has established several sanctuaries, within which fishing and boating is absolutely prohibited.
 This includes sites such as Mainit sanctuary, Luca sanctuary, Dauin sanctuary and Masaplod sanctuary.
 These sites are well preserved and offer a huge variety and quantity of life forms.

-Dauin also offers Muck diving, which on a point of view of biodiversity can be compared to the dives in Lembeh Strait in Indonesia.
+Dauin also offers Muck diving, which from a point of view of biodiversity can be compared to the dives in Lembeh Strait in Indonesia.
 Greater blueringed octopus, Wonderpus, Mimic octopus, Poison ocellate octopus, Ambon scorpionfishes, Flamboyant cuttlefishes, bluespotted stingrays, nudibranchs, and many species of frogfish (most amazing critters in the world) are frequent sights on the sandy shores of the municipality.

 Apo Island is part of the jurisdiction of the municipality of Dauin.
 The island is also a popular site for scuba diving.
 As it is completely surrounded by coral reefs, the whole island is a dive site.
 Popular dive sites include Coconut Point, Mamsa, Cogon, Rockpoint and Chapel.
 Bigeyed Jacks, turtles, bumphead parrotfish and sea snakes are inhabiting the reefs of the island.
 It is accessible by boat, 30 minutes from the mainland.

 Another tourist attraction of Dauin is the Baslay Hot Spring.
 The hot spring is located in Barangay Baslay.
 The water from the hot spring contains natural sulphur which is known to have health benefits.